-SEA is a systematic process of predicting and evaluating the likely significant environmental effects of implementing a proposed plan or programme, in order to ensure that these effects are adequately addressed at the earliest appropriate stages of decision-making in tandem with economic, social and other considerations.
+SEA is a systematic process of predicting and evaluating the "likely significant environmental effects" of implementing a proposed plan or programme, in order to ensure that these effects are adequately addressed at the earliest appropriate stages of decision-making in tandem with economic, social and other considerations.

-The SEA is being undertaken in accordance with Directive 2001/42/EC and associated implementing national legislation on the Assessment of the Effects of Certain Plans and Programmes on the Environment (known as the SEA Directive).
+The SEA is undertaken in accordance with Directive 2001/42/EC and associated implementing national legislation on the Assessment of the Effects of Certain Plans and Programmes on the Environment (commonly referred to as the 'SEA Directive').

-1.1.1 SEA Environmental Report
+1.1 SEA Environmental Report

-SEA identifies the likely significant environmental effects of implementing the Draft Plan.
-The findings of the SEA are reported in this SEA Environmental Report, which will accompany the Draft Plan on public display and identifies how environmental considerations were integrated into the Plan and how alternatives for the Plan were considered.
+SEA identifies the likely significant environmental effects of implementing the Plan, provides appropriate mitigation and sets out the requirements for monitoring of the Plan through its lifetime.
+The findings of the SEA are reported in the SEA Environmental Report, which identifies how environmental considerations were integrated into the Plan and how alternatives for the Plan were considered.